Vancouver Celebrity Chefs

 Surely, you’ve heard of a California roll — you know, the ubiquitous sushi roll with cooked crabmeat, cucumber and avocado?
 Hidekazu Tojo, Canada’s first sushi chef, is credited for creating this East-meets- West staple in Vancouver during the early 1970s as a way to appeal to non-Japanese diners, and its popularity has made it a standard item on sushi menus throughout North America.
 Belly up to the sushi bar at Tojo’s eponymous restaurant on West Broadway to try his original creation and other special items from the master.

-Stefan Hartmann is Vancouver’s first Michelin starred chef.
-Before coming to Vancouver, Hartmann was the owner of his eponymous restaurant in Berlin, where he was awarded the prestigious culinary award in 2010.
+Stefan Hartmann is known as a celebrity chef not just in Vancouver, but around the world.
+Before coming to Vancouver in 2015, Hartmann was the owner of his eponymous restaurant in Berlin, where he was awarded the prestigious Michelin star in 2010.
 He now brings his art and expertise to Gastown’s Bauhaus restaurant, serving contemporary German cuisine in a modern, relaxed setting.
 While traditional dishes like schnitzel and braised beef rolade are menu staples, Hartmann’s constantly evolving a la carte and tasting menus are inspired by fresh local ingredients.
 Hartmann says he’s settling into his new home well, enjoying the Gastown neighbourhood, the warm reception from Vancouverites, and even the weather!